2 min read

 Microsoft is excited to join Red Hat Summit 2021.
 It is our fifth year consecutively participating, and we look forward to engaging with the Red Hat community.
-In the April segment (April 27-28), Scott Guthrie, our executive vice president of Cloud + AI, will join Paul Cormier in the keynote “Open hybrid cloud: Changing what’s possible” to talk about our partnership, followed by an Ask the Expert session, “Azure Unplugged: Everything you need to know running Red Hat workloads on Azure.”
+In the April segment (April 27-28), Scott Guthrie, our executive vice president of Cloud + AI, will join Paul Cormier in the keynote “Open Source is Changing the World” to talk about our partnership, followed by an Ask the Expert session, “Azure Unplugged: Everything you need to know running Red Hat workloads on Azure.”
 Later in the June segment (June 15-16), we will feature more in-depth technical sessions and demos.

 During the event, we will share the latest developments that enable Red Hat customers to operate natively in Azure.
 We will cover innovations across migration of Red Hat Enterprise Linux (RHEL) workloads, building cloud-native apps with Azure Red Hat OpenShift, running Red Hat workloads in hybrid with Azure Arc, operating and managing enterprise Java apps, and automating all tasks with Ansible on Azure.